BigBoss-0303/RC6_CBC_ELGamal_RabinSignature/README.md

-RC6-Block-Cipher
+RC6-Block-Cipher with EC-El-Gamal key encryption & Rabin Signature
 ================

-Implementation of RC6 encryption and decryption  in python.
+Implementation of RC6 Block-Cipher encryption and decryption with EC-El-Gamal key encryption & Rabin Signature in Python.

 ## Specification

+#### RC6:
+* W = 32  // word size in bits

+* R = 12  // number of rounds

+* B = 16  // key size in bytes

 * Block size : 4*32 bit blocks

-* Key size : 128bit

-* Rounds: 12

-## Features

-* In cryptography, RC6 (Rivest Cipher 6) is a symmetric key block cipher derived from RC5.

-* It was designed by Ron Rivest, Matt Robshaw, Ray Sidney, and Yiqun Lisa Yin

-* It was designed to meet the requirements of the Advanced Encryption Standard (AES) competition.

-* It is a proprietary algorithm, patented by RSA Security.
+#### EC-El-Gamal:

+#### Rabin:

 ## Functions

 * encrypt.py and decrypt.py are used to encrypt and decrypt using user input

-* cenc.py and cdec.py are used to encrypt and decrypt using command line input
+* ecElgamal.py is used to encrypt and decrypt the RC6's key using Elliptic curve

+* rabinSignature.py is used to sign and verify the signature of the input message

 * helper.py contains helper functions

+## Getting started

+* Install the python package "tinyec" (pip install tinyec).

+* Run the program:
+  * To encrypt & decrypt a message, run encrypt.py & decrypt.py together.